MikeNotu/MikeNotu/README.md

 ### Hi there 👋

-My name is Michael Bateman, I'm a software engineer that's currently working as a Front-End Engineer.
+My name is Michael Bateman, I'm a Software Engineer that's currently working as a Front-End Developer.